-14 Source: Agora Energiewende (2021) No-regret hydrogen: Charting early steps for H2 infrastructure in Europe.
+Source: Agora Energiewende (2021) No-regret hydrogen: Charting early steps for H2 infrastructure in Europe.

-China could also benefit from drawing on lessons from EV policy to boost the infant renewable hydrogen economy.
+Experience and lessons of China's EV program China could also benefit from drawing on lessons from EV policy to boost the infant renewable hydrogen economy.
 EVs were first introduced in the 2000s to reduce China's heavy reliance on oil import and alleviate widespread air pollution.
 This policy faced criticism, given the role of coal in China's power mix, but policy makers persistently pursued EVs as an economic development strategy and as an alternative to fossil fuel-burning internal-combustion engine vehicles.
 Today, EVs have become an important pillar in transport decarbonization and China has grown into the world's largest EV market with 3.4 million sold in 2021 alone, accounting for more than half of global total.
-15 According to China Association of Automobile Manufacturers, China's cumulative EV sales reached 5.28 million during the first 10 months of 2022, with annual sales projected to double the 2021 level.
+According to China Association of Automobile Manufacturers, China's cumulative EV sales reached 5.28 million during the first 10 months of 2022, with annual sales projected to double the 2021 level.